|

 Yup, this Smoke Chief Cold Smoke Generator jumped right in my cart.
 And then what happened?
 A second one for my mom for Mother’s Day also jumped in.
 (Yes, I earned bonus good son points this year) Now I sit here and wonder how I smoked or grilled without it!
 Let me preface this by saying I AM NO PROFESSIONAL, I am a homegrown, self-taught, Google-searching, and recipe-modifying guy!

-Smokehouse Products Chief Cold Smoke Generator
+Where to Buy Chief Smoke Cold Smoke Generator

 What To use with Cold Smoker Generator

 Pick Out Your Pellets– These help season the food while the cold smoker is going.
-I like to use a fruity, typically apple, but I also love the Jack Daniels flavoring.
+I like to use a fruity, typically apple, but I also love the Jack Daniel’s flavoring.

 How to use your cold smoker